Is marijuana legal in Nevada?

 - Pay the registration fee, which is $50 for one year or $100 for two years.

 Patients in the registry who require assistance obtaining or using medical cannabis may only designate one caregiver.
 Caregivers must be at least 18 years old and a permanent resident of Nevada.
-Caregivers must be designated as a primary caregiver by the patient and can only provide care for one (1) patient at a time.
-They must also have “significant responsibility for managing the well-being of a person diagnosed with a chronic or debilitating medical condition.”
+Caregivers must be designated as a primary caregiver by the patient and can only provide care for one patient at a time.
+They must also be the primary person who’s responsible for the person diagnosed with a chronic or debilitating medical condition.
 Approved caregivers can pick up their patients’ medical cannabis at a designated dispensary, and can possess, transport, and administer a patient’s medical marijuana after purchase.
 Caregivers cannot be medical cannabis users themselves.

 Labs must analyze for the following: